arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/three/index.md

 In this scenario, the Devops engineer managed the cluster access for IAM users using aws-auth configmap.
 There are several benefits of using [Access Entries](https://docs.aws.amazon.com/eks/latest/userguide/access-entries.html) over modifying the aws-auth ConfigMap in Amazon EKS.
 To name a few, it provides higher level of security and efficiency by managing accessibility through EKS API.
 In this scenario, the engineer was managing user access manually by editing the aws-auth configmap which led to accidental unwanted entries to the configmap.

+In this scenario, the Devops engineer managed the cluster access for IAM users using aws-auth configmap.
+There are several benefits of using [Access Entries](https://docs.aws.amazon.com/eks/latest/userguide/access-entries.html) over modifying the aws-auth ConfigMap in Amazon EKS.
+To name a few, it provides higher level of security and efficiency by managing accessibility through EKS API.
+In this scenario, the engineer was managing user access manually by editing the aws-auth configmap which led to accidental unwanted entries to the configmap.

 There are several other scenarios when it comes to nodes in the _NotReady_ or _Unknown_ status.
 We've covered checking the Node Conditions and aws-node/kube-proxy pods in this scenario which led to use identifying permissions related errors.
+There are several other scenarios when it comes to nodes in the _NotReady_ or _Unknown_ status.
+We've covered checking the Node Conditions and aws-node/kube-proxy pods in this scenario which led to use identifying permissions related errors.

 Aside from this, other factors that can lead to unknown status include:

+- **Network reachability between control plane and worker nodes.** Our scenario brushed on this as communication was hindered due to permissions, however network related issues like SG, NACL or route table routeability between the two endpoints can also contribute.
+- **Reachability to the EC2 API endpoint.** This is needed for the vpc cni to perform its needed operations to prepare ip addresses for pods.
+- **Kubelet issues.** If kubelet encountered an issue it can prevent communication to the control plane.
+An example of when a kubelet can encounter issue is when customizing the worker node AMI/launchtemplate and modifies the kubelet or OS.
 - **Network reachability between control plane and worker nodes.** Our scenario brushed on this as communication was hindered due to permissions, however network related issues like SG, NACL or route table routeability between the two endpoints can also contribute.
 - **Reachability to the EC2 API endpoint.** This is needed for the vpc cni to perform its needed operations to prepare ip addresses for pods.
 - **Kubelet issues.** If kubelet encountered an issue it can prevent communication to the control plane.
 An example of when a kubelet can encounter issue is when customizing the worker node AMI/launchtemplate and modifies the kubelet or OS.